-For promotion or appointment to associate professor, the candidate must possess the qualifications for an assistant professor, and in addition he or she must possess a record of significant achievement in his or her field or profession.
-There shall be clear evidence that his or her scholarly activities are respected both inside and outside his or her immediate academic community.
-There shall be clear evidence of his or her continued professional growth and of continued effectiveness in teaching.
+For promotion or appointment to associate professor, the candidate must possess the qualifications for an assistant professor, and in addition they must possess a record of significant achievement in their field or profession.
+There shall be clear evidence that their scholarly activities are respected both inside and outside their immediate academic community.
+There shall be clear evidence of their continued professional growth and of continued effectiveness in teaching.
 There shall also be clear evidence of ability to provide leadership, both within and outside the law school.
 Full-time Associate Professor positions are tenure-track positions.
 Lateral hires of Associate Professors who have earned tenure at another ABA accredited law school may be hired with tenure if recommended by the Tenured Faculty, supported by the Vice President for Academic Affairs & Provost, supported by the President of Campbell University, and approved by the Board of Trustees.